vuestorefront/vue-storefront-api/docker/varnish/README.md

 ### Caching Stock
-It might be a good idea to cache stock requests if you check it lifetime in VSF-PWA in visiblityChanged hook (product listing).
+It might be a good idea to cache stock requests if you check it often (filterUnavailableVariants, configurableChildrenStockPrefetchDynamic) in VSF-PWA in visiblityChanged hook (product listing).
 In one project when I have slow Magento - it reduced Time-To-Response from ~2s to ~70ms.

 ```vcl